 Lying below the castle and reaching across to the banks of the Vltava is Lesser Town (Malá Strana).
 It is certainly no less of a beautiful town; it is called Lesser Town because traditionally, it was the smaller half of Prague, the half in which the king lived, and a half away from the bustle of the markets on the other side.
 Today Lesser Town is a maze of narrow cobbled-stoned streets, winding their way between historical monuments – including beautiful Renaissance and Baroque St. Nicholas church.
 Happy hours can be spent strolling among the multitude of cafés, restaurants, shops and quaint, tiny cottages, crumbling with age.

-Towering over the whole town is the Prague Castle complex, which is accessible from below by a steep and long stairway which provides a great view of the whole town.
-This part of town is very visitor orientated, people who generally stick to the main walkway leading from the Charles Bridge, past the typical McDonald’s and souvenir shops and up to the Prague castle.
+Towering over the whole town is the Prague Castle complex, which is accessible from below by a steep and long stairway that provides a great view of the whole town.
+This part of town is very visitor-orientated.
+People generally stick to the main walkway leading from the Charles Bridge, past the typical McDonald’s and souvenir shops and up to the Prague castle.
 The more curious traveller might detour off some side street and find the unexpected.

 Places of interests located in the Lesser Town:

 – Charles Bridge (Karluv most)* situated between Old Town and Lesser Town